parisi18/all-cpp/README.md

 <details>
 <summary>C++ AND TDD: UNIT TESTS WITH CATCH2  🇺🇸</summary>

-Guys, congratulations on reaching the end of this important training on automated testing using C++!
+Congratulations on reaching the end of this important training on automated testing using C++!

 In this training, we learned a lot, but I want to focus on this image that we didn't really look at during the training itself, only in the introduction.
 During this training, we practiced `unit tests`.